raimon49/pip-licenses/CONTRIBUTING.md

     * Tests can be run with `make test` .
 * Code conventions follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/).
     * You can format the code by running `make lint` .
 * Send pull request to master branch.
-Maintainer(s) may adjust PRs to the appropriate development branch as realevant.
+Maintainer(s) may adjust PRs to the appropriate development branch as relevant.

 ## Security policy